tinted-theming/tinted-fzf/README.md

 ## Installation

+### Bash/ZSH

-Append your favorite base16 colorscheme from the `build_scheme` directory into your {bash,zsh} configuration file.
+Append your favorite base16 colorscheme from the `bash` directory into your {bash,zsh} configuration file.

+### Fish

+Source your favorite base16 colorscheme from the `fish` directory with the `source` command.
+This creates a global variable that will be persistent across shell sessions.

 ## Screenshot